dbarakoti/overtime-app/README.md

 - X Update the styles for forms

 ## Refactor TODOS:
-- Refactor posts/-form for admin user with status
+- Integrate validation for phone attr in User: